 Rights of Way Improvement Plan

-The Rights of Way Improvement Plan (RoWIP) is the document that identifies how we propose to improve the provision of public rights of way and service delivery in Somerset for walkers, cyclists, equestrians and those with visual or mobility impairments.
+The Rights of Way Improvement Plan (RoWIP) identifies how we propose to improve the provision of public rights of way and service delivery in Somerset for walkers, cyclists, equestrians and those with visual or mobility impairments.
 It contains policy statements and an action plan.

-The Countryside & Rights of Way Act 2000 placed a duty on all Highway Authorities to produce a RoWIP by November 2007.
-The Somerset RoWIP was adopted in November 2006.
+The Countryside and Rights of Way Act 2000 placed a duty on all Highway Authorities to produce a RoWIP by November 2007.
+The first Somerset RoWIP was adopted in 2006 and has since been revised with RoWIP2 adopted in 2015.

 The existing network of public rights of way dates back over 50 years and in many areas there has been little change to the path network.
 The landscape has changed in this time, as has the way that we move about the countryside with an increased use of public rights of way for recreational purposes.
 Therefore we need to provide a network of routes that meets the current and future needs of the public, for residents and visitors alike.
 However, this has to be achieved within the current restrictive legal framework.